David Villar Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in MLB.
+- The 8.5 strikeouts per nine innings put together by the Mets pitching staff ranks 19th in the league.

-- The Mets' 4.15 team ERA ranks 14th among all MLB pitching staffs.
+- The Mets have a 4.14 team ERA that ranks 14th among all league pitching staffs.

-- The Mets give up the fourth-most home runs in baseball (28 total, 1.5 per game).
+- Mets pitchers combine to allow 30 total home runs at a clip of 1.5 per game (third-most in baseball).

-- Senga (2-0 with a 3.38 ERA and 21 strikeouts in 16 2/3 innings pitched) makes the start for the Mets, his fourth of the season.
+- Lucchesi will start for the Mets, his first of the season.

-- His last time out was out of the bullpen on Wednesday when the right-hander tossed 2/3 innings against the Los Angeles Dodgers while giving up hits.

-- The 30-year-old has a 3.38 ERA and 11.8 strikeouts per nine innings across three games this season, while giving up a batting average of .217 to his opponents.
+- The 29-year-old lefty makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.